Project-MONAI/monai-deploy-workflow-manager/guidelines/mwm-sadd.md

 ##### POST /sink/{name}/connect API

-Connectss an application to the sink.
+Connects an application to the sink.

 ###### URL